Inclusive Teaching @ UBC

 A website for UBC instructors, graduate students and staff who want to learn more about inclusive teaching practices.
 Find resources, discover opportunities for professional development, and learn about work happening across UBC.

-While these are challenging times, we encourage you to continue to be mindful that some of your students, especially those who are underprivileged, are likely to be experiencing many challenges, including limited or a lack of access to digital devices and the internet.
-While you may not be able to resolve all these challenges, you can still apply inclusive and equitable considerations to your online teaching so as not to unintentionally reproduce or exacerbate inequities.
+Now more than ever, we encourage you to continue to be mindful of your students’ differing backgrounds and needs.
+Many are likely to be experiencing challenges, including family responsibilities and limited or no access to digital devices and the internet.
+While you may not be able to resolve all these difficulties, you can still apply inclusive and equitable considerations to your online teaching so as not to unintentionally reproduce or exacerbate inequities.

-Here are some additional resources to help you develop inclusive and equitable online teaching practices:
+Here are further resources to help you design online courses with inclusive and equitable online teaching practices:

 What is Inclusive Teaching?